Phosphorus: Isotopes

 The high-energy beta particles from ^{32}P penetrate skin and corneas and any ^{32}P ingested, inhaled, or absorbed is readily incorporated into bone and nucleic acids.
-For these reasons, personnel working with ^{32}P is required to wear lab coats, disposable gloves, and safety glasses, and avoid working directly over open containers.
+For these reasons, anyone working with ^{32}P must wear lab coats, disposable gloves, and safety glasses, and avoid working directly over open containers.
 Monitoring personal, clothing, and surface contamination is also required.
 The high energy of the beta particles gives rise to secondary emission of X-rays via Bremsstrahlung (braking radiation) in dense shielding materials such as lead.
 Therefore, the radiation must be shielded with low density materials such as water, acrylic or other plastic.

 Atomic properties

 A phosphorus atom has 15 electrons, 5 of which are valence electrons.
 This results in the electron configuration 1s^{2}2s^{2}2p^{6}3s^{2}3p^{3}, often simplified as [Ne]3s^{2}3p^{3}, omitting the core electrons which have a configuration equivalent to the noble gas of the preceding period, in this case neon.
 The molar ionisation energies of these five electrons are 1011.8, 1907, 2914.1, 4963.6 and 6273.9 kJ⋅mol^{−1}.

 Phosphorus is a member of the pnictogens (also called group 15) and period 3 elements, and many of its chemical properties can be inferred from its position on the periodic table as a result of periodic trends.
 Like nitrogen, arsenic and antimony, its main oxidation states are −3, +3 and +5, with every one in-between less common but known.
 Phosphorus shows as expected more electronegativity than silicon and arsenic, less than sulfur and nitrogen, but also notably less than carbon, affecting the nature and properties of P–C bonds.
 It is the element with the lowest atomic number to exhibit hypervalence, meaning that it can form more bonds per atom that would normally be permitted by the octet rule.